About RBI Austin

 How many RBI programs does Major League Baseball have?

 There are approximately 300 Major League Baseball RBI programs established in more than 200 cities worldwide.
-Since the inception of the program, over 1 million children have participated in MLB RBI programs and annually more than 200,000 boys and girls play in an RBI league.
+Since the inception of the program, over 1 million children have participated in MLB RBI programs and annually as many as 150,000 boys and girls play in an RBI league.